Achievable logoAchievable logo

 Buy 100 shares of GE stock @ $14 limit

-If GE stock fell to $14.50 after a $1 dividend, your order would not go through due to the adjustment.
-The market price must now fall to $14 or below for your order to execute.
+So if GE falls to $14.50 after a $1 dividend, your order would not execute due to the adjustment.
+The market price would now have to fall to $14 or below for the order to execute.

-This adjustment occurs for all buy limits and sell stops unless the acronym “DNR” (Do Not Reduce) is a part of the order.
+This adjustment applies to all buy limits and sell stops unless the order includes DNR (Do Not Reduce).
 For example:

 Buy 100 shares of GE stock @ $15 limit DNR

-Even if GE stock pays a $1 dividend, this order would not be reduced.
-Assuming a market price of $15.50, a $1 per share dividend would force this order to be filled immediately on the ex-dividend date.
+Even if GE pays a $1 dividend, this order would not be reduced.
+With the stock at $15.50, the $1 per share dividend would drop the price to $14.50 on the ex-dividend date, which would cause the order to be filled immediately.

 Key points